 - a.
 Elbow(s) at least at the same level or higher than the shoulder (hand(s) could be above the head, at the same level as the head, or lower than the head). - b.
 Significant continuous motion of arms during required number of rotations. - c.
-Extra feature: core of body is shifted off the vertical axis or torso twisted at least 45 degrees. - d.
-Clasped hands behind the back and far from it. - e.
-Arms, one behind and the other infront like a screw. - f.
+Clasped hands behind the back and far from it. - d.
+Arms, one behind and the other infront like a screw. - e.
 Straight arms clasped infront & extended away from the body (between the waist and chest level and lower than the level of shoulder).